Pathogen and transmission

 Frequency and distribution

-In Switzerland, as in the rest of Europe, the number of reported chlamydial infections per year has continuously increased since six years, with 11'013 new cases reported in 2016.
-Chlamydia affects an estimated 3 % - 10 % of the sexually active population, of which 70 % are women.
-The infection is common in adolescents and in young women below the age of 24; men are slightly older, on average, when diagnosed.
+In Switzerland, as in the rest of Europe, the number of reported chlamydial infections per year is increasing steadily, with 13,063 new diagnoses in 2022.
+The infection is especially common among adolescents and young women below the age of 24; men are slightly older, on average, when diagnosed.

 Condoms reduce the risk of getting infected with chlamydia.
 But an infection is possible despite condom use.
 It is important to detect and treat an infection early.